 - The service provider (Application) verifies the SAML response and access is granted to the user.

-Limitations of Azure Active Directory Authentication or Azure AD Authentication
+Limitations of Azure Active Directory Authentication

 - No support for NTLM or Kerberos: Azure AD Authentication supports only modern authentication protocols like OAuth, SAML & OpenID Connect.